-Verification requires confirmation of the existence of the Forest Buffer Pool in a size sufficient to cover the GHG assertion being verified, review of the Performance Standard Method applied at the Registry level, and review of the PIA for inclusion of compliance with the Legal requirements Test and an affidavit of compliance with the PIA.
+Verification requires confirmation of a buyer's election of Replacement of Reversed Credits under Section 2.3 of the Planting Protocol.
+If a buyer elects to have replacement of reversed credits, the PIA must provide for that mechanism.
+Verification also requires review of the Performance Standard Method applied at the Registry level, and review of the PIA for inclusion of attestation to compliance with the Legal requirements Test.
 Further review of local ordinances of laws may be required to give a reasonable assurance that this requirement has been met.